Creating a LGBTQ+ Friendly Wedding Venue: Tips for an Inclusive Experience

 1. Use LGBTQ+ Inclusive Language

 It is important to use inclusive language in both face-to-face communication and written materials, including emails, contracts, and marketing materials.
 Use gender-neutral language unless explicitly asked otherwise by the couple, and avoid terms like “bride” and “groom” in favor of “couple” or “partners.”
-This shows that your venue is considerate of your customers no matter what their identity is.
+This proactive approach not only demonstrates respect but also helps couples feel immediately seen and comfortable, fostering trust from the first interaction.

 2. Lead with Curiosity

 Many LGBTQIA+ couples may be eschewing traditions of all kinds or creating their own new traditions.
-Instead of assuming, ask questions of your couples and let them guide you with their vision of the big day.
+Instead of imposing traditional narratives, open a dialogue.
+Ask about their vision for the ceremony, reception, and even pre-wedding traditions.
+This builds trust and ensures their day authentically reflects their unique journey.

 3. Exhibit Diverse Representation